angular/angular/aio/content/guide/service-worker-config.md

 This will essentially do the following:

 1. Try to fetch from the network first.
-2. If the network request does not complete after 0ms (i.e. immediately), fall back to the cache (ignoring cache age).
+2. If the network request does not complete after 0ms (that is, immediately), fall back to the cache (ignoring cache age).
 3. Once the network request completes, update the cache for future requests.
 4. If the resource does not exist in the cache, wait for the network request anyway.